A bill that works

 “The younger chefs in particular are very concerned about the health aspect.
 Older chefs, on the other hand, often prefer traditional cuisine.
 There is still a lot of persuasion to be done. ”

-Organic recipe for success & good service
+Organic & good service as a recipe for success

 Jean-Christophe Lamontagne and Amick Roy's recipe for success is simply excellent service and high organic quality.
 Organic is one of the trends that futurologists have been predicting for a long time.
 And at least in the big cities, where there is an organic shop on almost every corner, this is also noticeable.